 Not long after the Minnesota Theater opened, the Depression began, and the theater began a roller-coaster ride of closings and reopenings that would last throughout the 1930’s and into the start of the 1940’s.

 Despite this, it featured elaborate stage reviews, vaudeville acts, and motion pictures.
 In 1941, Disney’s "Fantasia" had its premiere at the Minnesota Theater, and ran for much of that year.
 However, once Disney left, the theater once again was closed.

 It reopened yet again in 1944, however, renamed the Radio City Theater, after its new owner, radio station KSTP AM 1500, and continued to screen movies.
 Its original gorgeous signage, sadly, was removed, and replaced with a much less ornate, though still stylish, Streamline Moderne marquee.

-In 1958, the Radio City Theater closed and the auditorium portion of the building was demolished.
+On October 14, 1958, the Radio City Theater closed and the auditorium portion of the building was demolished.
 The remaining section of the theater converted into televison studios for years (though no longer used for this purpose, it is still standing and is use today).
 A parking lot and tire store were built on the site of the auditorium.
 Later, the parking lot became part of LaSalle Court (now Highland Bank Court).

 Just login to your account and subscribe to this theater